justxi/testlib/README.md

 # testlib
-A repository for a test library configured and build with CMake.
+A repository for a test library configured and built with CMake.